TylersTechLab/ActiveDirectoryGuide/README.md

 <br />

-Active Directory is a great way to learn practical knowledge that is used in an enterprise environment, which makes is a great starting point for anyone trying to learn more about IT and develop skills that are used in jobs ranging from Help Desk to Cybersecurity positions.
+Active Directory is a great way to learn practical knowledge that is used in an enterprise environment, which makes it a great starting point for anyone trying to learn more about IT and develop skills that are used in jobs ranging from Help Desk to Cybersecurity positions.

 <br />